Ben West

 mayor of Nashville from 1951 to 1963, and as a Tennessee state senator from 1949 to 1951.
 While a state senator, he supported a change from at-large to single-member district voting to the Nashville City Council.
-This broadened representation on the council, enabling the African-American minority to elect candidates of their choice; women also gained seats on the council.
+This broadened representation on the council, enabling the African-American minority to elect candidates of their choice, and women also gained seats on the council.

 Early life and education

 West was born in 1911 in Columbia, the county seat of Maury County, Tennessee; he was the son of Martha Melissa (née Wilson) and her husband James Watt West.
 He moved to Nashville as a boy with his family.
 When he was three years old, his parents moved to a working-class neighborhood in Flat Rock, now known as the Woodbine district of Davidson County.
 Working his way through college, West attended Vanderbilt University and Cumberland Law School.

 Career

 In 1934 West began work as an assistant district attorney in Nashville.
 He also became active in politics, joining the Democratic Party.
 The state had effectively disenfranchised most blacks since the turn of the century.
 This hollowed out the Republican Party in much of the state.
 Many elections, both local and state, were settled in the Democratic primaries, the true competitive contests.